unt-libraries/untl-metadata-documentation/docs/fields/source.rst

     -   an item that was part of a larger event (a presentation from a conference, a piece from an exhibition, etc.)

--   Formatting is not strictly enforce in this field, but it is helpful to list information consistently:
+-   Formatting is not strictly enforced in this field, but it is helpful to list information consistently:

     -   include any known relevant information
     -   use a standard citation format, if applicable